You need to know the layout of Galaxy S21, S21+ or S21 Ultra to locate and use the buttons, ports, and key components properly.

 If you do not know where the SIM card slot is located, you may try hard to pierce the microphone at the bottom of Galaxy S21.

-Or if you are seasoned Galaxy S phone user, you may assume the SIM card slot on Galaxy S21 is on the top and therefore, pierce another microphone at the top.
+Or if you are a seasoned Galaxy S phone user, you may assume the SIM card slot on Galaxy S21 is on the top and therefore, pierce another microphone at the top.

 Of course, you need to know the location of the Side key to power on or off Galaxy S21, or the volume key to change the volume when playing media.